campbell17/campbell17-v2/journal/draft-untitled.md

 "All the time.
 I can't take my bike, but it's so much shorter it doesn't matter.
 Besides, once we get there everything is so bunched up you don't need a bike."

+Notes for next time: Just keep going, I guess.
+See what develops.
+I have a memory for this but it's so vague I can essentially make it up as I go.
+The only other thing I remember is whoever this kid was trying to jump-scare me (playfully, not annoyingly).

 DO NOT "ACT".
 THIS IS NOT LINKEDIN.